1996–97 Newcastle United F.C. season

-The 1996–97 season saw English professional football club Newcastle United participate in the Premier League for the fourth consecutive season since their promotion from the Football League First Division in 1993.
+The 1996–97 season saw English professional football club Newcastle United participate in the FA Premier League for the fourth consecutive season since their promotion from the Football League First Division in 1993.

 Season summary

 After the disappointment of finishing runner-up to Manchester United in the previous campaign, despite having at one stage held a 12-point lead over their rivals, the club responded by signing Alan Shearer from Blackburn Rovers in July 1996.

-Shearer would go on to become the all-time leading goalscorer in Newcastle United's history, but began his career at the club inauspiciously – his debut came against Manchester United at Wembley Stadium in the 1996 FA Charity Shield in a game that Newcastle lost 4–0.
+Shearer would go on to become the all-time leading goalscorer in Newcastle United's history, but began his career at the club inauspiciously – his debut came against Manchester United at Wembley Stadium in the 1996 FA Charity Shield, a game that Newcastle lost 4–0.
 Newcastle quickly recovered and started the league campaign well, winning seven of their opening eight games.
 A 5–0 victory over Manchester United on 20 October 1996 at St James' Park seemed to confirm that a strong title challenge would again be mounted, but a subsequent poor run of form including a run of seven games without a win, saw the title challenge falter and ultimately culminated in the resignation of manager Kevin Keegan on 7 January 1997.
 Keegan's replacement, Kenny Dalglish, was appointed on 14 January 1997 and was in charge as United lost 4–3 at Anfield for the second successive year.
 However, a late season surge in form, including a crucial win at Highbury on 3 May 1997 and a 5–0 rout of Nottingham Forest on the final day of the season, saw the club overtake Liverpool and Arsenal to finish runner-up again to Manchester United and qualify for the Champions League.

 Performance in the cup competitions was mixed.
 The team were knocked out of the League Cup in the fourth round by local rivals Middlesbrough, who went on to reach the final.
 Ian Woan scored twice in the last fifteen minutes of a fourth round FA Cup tie at St James' Park to knock the home side out of the competition, whilst in the 1996–97 UEFA Cup, Newcastle performed better and reached the quarter-finals but were ultimately beaten 4–0 on aggregate by French side AS Monaco.